zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/projects/2021-09-19-project-dump.md

 ================

 <p class="meta">09 Sep 2021 - Xi'an</p>
-Before my phd, I have worked hard through my way in both industry and academia.
-I have enjoyed some of them, but not passionate enough to write separate blogs for them.
-So here in this article, I will just dump every major prototype I have developed or led with a brief introduction.
-I doubt that anyone now would be interested in them anymore -- power electronics is moving really fast nowadays.
-But in case you are indeed interested, I still have their design documents, and am ready to give them away for free -- just shoot me an email.
+Before my phd, I have worked hard my way through in both industry and academia.
+This blog collects most major prototypes I have developed or led with a brief introduction.
+I am not actively working on them anymore. <u>However, in case you might be interested in any of them, I still have their design documents, and am ready to give them away for free -- just shoot me an email.</u>

 ## Totem-Pole Power Factor Correction Rectifier
 <img src="/images/posts/industrial_experience/SiC_totem_pole_prototype_Aside.png">